 For me the set is always a metaphor of the inner world of the characters, it is always a mental space.

 Since more than a decade Cilla Back collaborates with renowned Hungarian Set Designer Csörsz Khell also known for his work in Budapest Jòzsef Katona Theater.
-While working together the challenge for Set Designer Csörsz Khell is not to find a solution for a room or a decoration, but how do decipher, how to translate a physical space into a mental space.
+Back also works with Italian Artist and Set Designer, Francesco Calcagnini (Professor at Academia di Belle Arti di Urbino).
+While working together the challenge for the Set Designer is not to find a solution for a room or a decoration, but how do decipher, how to translate a physical space into a mental space.

 The anatomy of the space outlines the text’s "wound", its boiling point.
 Space is filled with presence, messages, voices – it becomes the vessel on which I can lay the structure of the Directing, the composition of movement, rhythm, costumes, music, light, etc.